 The Archdiocese of New York has fired the principal of a mostly black and Hispanic elementary school in the Bronx for writings it deemed racist.

-School officials reviewed Frank Borzellieri's books and columns and found that he espoused white supremacist views that were at odds with the church's mission and values, archdiocese spokesman Joseph Zwilling told The Associated Press.
-The firing came after the New York Daily News reported that Borzellieri had written that expanding black and Hispanic populations will create a "New Dark Age" and that he had ties to a white supremacist publication.
+An archdiocese spokesman told The Associated Press on Tuesday that school officials reviewed Frank Borzellieri's books and columns and found that he espoused white supremacist views that were at odds with the church's values.
+The firing came after the New York Daily News reported that Borzellieri had written that expanding black and Hispanic populations would create a "New Dark Age."

-At the time, he told Newsday that the civil rights leader was a "hypocritical adulterer" and "a leftist hoodlum with significant Communist ties."
+In 1994, he tried to ban a biography of Martin Luther King Jr. He told Newsday that the civil rights leader was "a leftist hoodlum with significant Communist ties."